 Size of Heater

 To help you find the right heater for your home, you can start by measuring the size of the space you wish to heat.
 To do so, simply multiply the length of the room by the width.
-Typically, for a small room, you’ll need a heater with 1000 to 1500W of power, while for heating larger areas, opt for a heater with 2500W+.
+Typically, for a small room, you’ll need a heater with 1,000W to 1,500W of power, while for heating larger areas, opt for a heater with 2,500W+.
 As a general guide, you can use the following chart:

 Cheap Fan Heaters

 Fan heaters are small electric appliances designed to warm small areas of your home for just a limited amount of time.
-Fan heaters are usually the cheapest option to buy, but prices could range anywhere from $15 to $600.
-Keep in mind that fan heaters are one of the more expensive to run, costing up to $162 during the winter months (based on a usage rate of 30c/kWh).
-Nevertheless, here is a guide to some of the cheapest fan heaters around.
+Fan heaters are usually the cheapest option to buy, but prices could range anywhere from $15 to $900.
+Keep in mind that fan heaters are one of the more expensive to run and could cost up to $162 during the winter months (based on a hypothetical usage rate of 30c/kWh).
+Nevertheless, here is a guide to some of the cheapest fan heaters around and different retailers where you can pick one up.
+But keep in mind stock availability will vary between stores.

 Kmart Fan Heater